AlanWu3115/labelimg/README.md

 # labelimg
-Precompile Lableimg Version of The labelimg,excactly the same function as the labelimg installded from conda or pip.
+Precompile Labelimg Version of The labelimg,excactly the same function as the labelimg installded from conda or pip.